 Tiered aquatic life use (TALU) framework

-Minnesota is revising its water quality standards (Mn Rule Chapter 7050) to incorporate a tiered aquatic life use (TALU) framework for rivers and streams.
+Minnesota is revising its water quality standards (Minn.
+Rule Chapter 7050) to incorporate a tiered aquatic life use (TALU) framework for rivers and streams.
 The TALU framework represents a significant revision to the water quality standards of the state's aquatic life use classification.
 The framework builds upon existing water quality standards with a goal of improving how water resources are monitored and managed.
 Additionally, these changes advance the ability to identify “stressors” and develop effective mechanisms to improve and maintain the condition of waters in the state of Minnesota.
 The initial rulemaking to adopt TALU will affect Class 2 (Aquatic Life) standards.

 The adoption of a Minnesota TALU framework achieves several goals: